Meet ouR staff

 Associate Director of Diversity, Equity and Inclusion & Title IX Coordinator

-As the associate director of Diversity, Equity and Inclusion, Jacqueline helps plan events celebrating diversity.
-She also maintains records for the Diversity Council, serves on university committees, works with student organizations, and oversees aspects of the recruitment process.
+As the associate director of Diversity, Equity and Inclusion, Ms. O’Malley helps plan events celebrating diversity, develops trainings on equity and inclusion initiatives, and assists in implementing the strategic plan.
+She also maintains records for the Diversity Council, serves on various university committees, works with student organizations, and oversees aspects of the employee recruitment process.

-As the Title IX Coordinator, Jacqueline is responsible for coordinating the university’s compliance with Title IX of the Education Amendments of 1972.
-Jacqueline is the individual to whom all reports of sex discrimination, including, but not limited to, sexual harassment and assault, should be made.
+As the Title IX Coordinator, Ms. O’Malley is responsible for coordinating the university’s compliance with Title IX of the Education Amendments of 1972.
+Ms. O’Malley is the individual to whom all reports of sex discrimination, including, but not limited to, sexual harassment and assault, should be made.
+Student reports of discrimination or harassment based on protected class should also be reported to her.

 TITLE IX IS LAW